 - 2 large eggs

-- In a medium mixing bowl, sift together the cornmeal, flour, sugar, baking powder, salt and garlic powder.
+- In a medium mixing bowl use a whisk to sift together the cornmeal, flour, sugar, baking powder, salt and garlic powder.
 [If using plain cornmeal, increase the baking powder to 1 tsp]

-- In a separate bowl, whisk together the heavy cream and eggs.
-Pour into the mixing bowl, and stir until the ingredients are evenly moistened.
+- In a separate bowl whisk together the heavy cream and eggs.
+Add to the dry ingredients stirring until the ingredients are evenly moistened.

 - Rest on the counter for 10 minutes.

-- In a heavy bottomed skillet, heat 1/4 inch of vegetable oil.
+- Cook: In a heavy bottomed skillet heat 1/4 inch of vegetable oil.

-- Use a 4 oz ice cream scoop to divide the batter into the pan.
+- Use a large ice cream scoop or measuring cup to divide the batter dropping into the pan.
 Fry in batches until golden and cooked through, around 3-4 minutes on each side.

 - Remove to paper towels to drain.